asanetargoss/HardcoreAlchemy/README.md

 - **Translations** - Are always welcome.
 There are several language files in the [resource folder](https://github.com/asanetargoss/HardcoreAlchemy/tree/master/src/main/resources/), for example `hardcorealchemy_modpack_guide/lang/en_US.lang`.
 - **Code** - If it's a bugfix, and it's faster to write the code than it is to explain it, go right ahead.
 Otherwise, let's talk about it first

-## Using the capstone mod
+## Using the mod suite

-The Hardcore Alchemy capstone mod is released under the LGPL 3, so you are allowed to use it in your own modpack.
-However, the mod was built for the HcA modpack, and as such, was designed with a particular gameplay experience in mind.
-Config options will not be added except for compatibility with vanilla hardcore mode and serious accessibility concerns.
+The Hardcore Alchemy mod suite is released under the LGPL 3, so you are allowed to use any of the mods in your own modpack.
+However, since the mods were built for the HcA modpack, they were designed with a particular gameplay experience in mind.
+This means that certain mods work better with it than others.
+Also, config options are not planned, except as needed for compatibility with vanilla hardcore mode and serious accessibility concerns.

-What the Hardcore Alchemy mod is designed for:
+The Hardcore Alchemy mod suite is designed around the following mechanics:

 * **Balanced shapeshifting** - [Changeling](https://github.com/asanetargoss/Changeling/releases) powers Hardcore Alchemy's balanced morphing features, and is a required dependency.
-  * Config settings: acquire_immediately=false, disable_morph_disguise=true, keep_morphs=false, others defaults
+  * The following config options should be set in Changeling: `acquire_immediately=false`, `disable_morph_disguise=true`, and `keep_morphs=false`
 * **Random respawn on death** - The Hardcore Alchemy mod is designed around hardcore respawn.
 For this, I recommend [Iberia HcA edition](https://github.com/asanetargoss/iberia/releases).

-The Hardcore Alchemy mod also has special integration with various other mods.
+There is also cross-mod compatibility with various other mods.
 These mods are not required dependencies, but should be used instead of the alternatives:

 * [Hwyla](https://www.curseforge.com/minecraft/mc-mods/hwyla) - In-game overlays.
 * [Nutrition HcA Edition](https://github.com/asanetargoss/Nutrition/releases) and/or [Spice of Life](https://www.curseforge.com/minecraft/mc-mods/the-spice-of-life) - For nutrition.